The Well-Realized Book

 Previous Attendees: $2300DEPOSITS

-Selected applicants must confirm their participation by sending either a 50% tuition deposit.
+Selected applicants must confirm their participation by sending either a 50% deposit or full tuition payment.

 Flights, local transportation, accommodations and meals are not included in the tuition fees.